Pre-Employment Screening Guide South Africa

 Can employers do credit checks on candidates?

-Employers can only conduct credit checks when the position involves financial responsibility, access to company finances, or handling of money/assets.
-Under the National Credit Act, credit checks for employment purposes must be relevant to the position.
-Consent is required and the candidate must be informed if a decision is based on credit information.
+Yes, but only when the position involves financial responsibility, access to company finances, or handling of money/assets.
+Under the National Credit Act (Section 19(3)), credit checks for employment purposes must be relevant to the position, written consent is required, and the candidate must be informed if a decision is based on credit information.
+The credit report itself is obtained directly from a registered credit bureau.

 Related Resources